IMSA-CMS/CMSAnalysis/MCGeneration/README.md

 Try running the generator executable using cmsRun.

 ```
-cmsRun EventGenerator_edm_cfg.py maxEvents=1000 globalTag=Run2 pythiaSettings=dpPythiaParameters.txt output=output.root dpMass=0.3
+cmsRun EventGenerator_edm_cfg.py maxEvents=100 globalTag=Run2 pythiaSettings=SUSYto2ZDPortalParameters.txt output=output.root dpMass=0.3
 ```

+Max events corresponds the ammount of events you wish to generate.
+Global tag should be 'Run2' on CMSSW_11_0_2 and 'Run3' on CMSSW_12_4_3.
+Pythia Settings is a text file that has the options for the time of event you wish to generate.
+Output is the root file in which you want the output to go. dpMass is Dark Photon mass, you can leave this blank if you aren't running something involving Dark Photons.

-Running this file creates a lot of screen output.
-If you wish to redirect this to a .txt file and run it in the background, you can do it like so:
+Running this file takes a long time and creates a lot of output you can run this in the background using nohup.

 ```
-cmsRun EventGenerator_edm_cfg.py maxEvents=1000 globalTag=Run2 pythiaSettings=dpPythiaParameters.txt output=output.root dpMass=0.3 &> outFile.txt &
+nohup cmsRun EventGenerator_edm_cfg.py maxEvents=100 globalTag=Run2 pythiaSettings=dpPythiaParameters.txt output=output.root dpMass=0.3 &>
 ```

-Note that when doing this you must input all of the above parameters in the command line as the terminal will no longer prompt you for them.
+Don't get trigger with nohup or Marguerite will find you.

 # Updated Instructions to Run HistGenerator (Legacy code)